DKISTDC/dkist/docs/examples/downloading_files_r0.md

 You may also notice though, that the `Dataset` object continues to function normally without the rest of the data.
 When we try to access the data, if the file is missing then `Dataset` fills in the corresponding portions of the array with NaNs.

-Since the seeing is bad for a significant contiguous portion of the data, we may simply want to discount that part and look only at the useful data.
+Since the seeing is bad for significant contiguous portions of the data, we may simply want to discount that part and look only at the useful data.
 In this case we can use the sub-dataset we made earlier:

 ```{code-cell} python